weaveworks/weave-gitops-private/docs/rfcs/0004-extend-git-providers/README.md

 #### Why investing or not in go-git-providers

-As mentioned in the proposal, as weave gitops enterprise product, investing in git providers does not seem strategic.
+As mentioned in the proposal, as weave gitops enterprise, investing in git providers does not seem strategic.
 Only if there are other reasons (business or technical) not scoped  in this RFC, there could be strategic value on contributing.
 An example of it could be the willingness to create from go-git-providers de-facto solution in the space.
 Currently, there is no a clear solution in the space that has a complete support of all the major git providers.